TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Project_Proposal.md

 |    Mounting Hardware    |  N/A  |    $20.00   |    $20.00  |	  $1630.00   |
 |        Misc             |  N/A  |   $200.00   |   $200.00  | **$1830.00** |

 The first unit is estimated to cost approximately $1500, utilizing the equipment already provided, along with necessary modifications and supplemental components.
+If time permits and campus police grant approval, additional units will be installed.
+Each of these units will function independently while maintaining a connection to the server.

 ### Personnel